simongravelle/thematic-school-soft-nanosciences-2023/README.md

 Please don't hesitate to send me an email at simon.gravelle at univ-grenoble-alpes.fr if you encounter difficulties when installing LAMMPS of VMD.

+## Acknowledgments

+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101065060.